WyteEngine/OsakanaRescue/README.md

 The Wyte Engine code base and my other source code is licensed under the MIT license.

-About Graphics and sounds, I, Xeltica, have all copyrights.
+About Graphics and sounds, I, Xeltica, have all rights.

 See [LICENSE](LICENSE) to check licenses of another programs.